-RAMJO would also like to acknowledge that our Member Councils want to work strategically and collaboratively with stakeholders towards the vision of Australia's agricultural industry reaching the \$100 billion farm gate output target outlined in the National Farmers Federation (NFF) 2030 Roadmap.27 Key points addressed that align with RAMJO's Regional Strategic Priorities include increasing irrigated agriculture water use efficiency, increase workforce capacity and improving the psychological wellbeing of farmers and our entire communities.
-With sustainability in mind, RAMJO welcomes the outcome of the current governmental inquiry 'Making agriculture a \$100 billion industry' launched in September 2019.
+RAMJO would also like to acknowledge that our Member Councils want to work strategically and collaboratively with stakeholders towards the vision of Australia's agricultural industry reaching the \$100-Billion-dollar farm gate output target outlined in the National Farmers Federation (NFF) 2030 Roadmap.
+Key points addressed that align with RAMJO's Regional Strategic Priorities include increasing irrigated agriculture water use efficiency, increase workforce capacity and improving the psychological wellbeing of farmers and our entire communities.
+With sustainability in mind, RAMJO welcomes the recommendations of the Governmental inquiry 'Making agriculture a \$100 billion industry' released in December 2020.

 Mulwala Canal, December 2019.
+Photo commissioned by Berrigan Shire Council